dave31415/univ/INTERVIEWERS_ONLY.md

 * How do they go about writing the count_countries function?
 It's a positive if they are familiar with the "Counter" object from the collections library but it's not required.
+Regardless, they should quickly write a function that counts.

 * If they finish this function, how do they test it?
 Have they noticed the test program by now?
 Did they run it?
 Do they at least test it in the python shell?

 * The other function sort_by_chosen_score should basically be a one-liner.
+If they have time to get to it, they should complete it quickly.

 * After writing these two functions, can they get the program to run?

-* Do they notice the duplicate universities?
-If so, do they know how to go about fixing it in some reasonable way?
-Do they actually fix it in the allotted time?

 * We will expect that they complete at least one of the functions and therefore pass one of the two tests in 20 min max.
 That would be enough info